CaitlinTalbert/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+    Closure is when an inner function reaches into an outer function to grab a value defined in the outer function.
+Its code that is created that we can use later and pass values down but not back up.

 2. Study the following code, then answer the questions below.

 ```js